Abolfazl-Fazeli34/Abolfazl-Fazeli34/README.md

 ---

 ### 👨‍💻 About Me
-- 🔥 &nbsp; Javascript Instructor at **Sabzlearn**
+- 🔧 &nbsp; Back-End Developer with a strong focus on **Django**
-- 🎓 &nbsp; IT Student at University
+- 🚀 &nbsp; Passionate about building clean, powerful, and scalable **REST APIs**
-- 💼 &nbsp; Full-time MERN Stack Developer
+- 🧑‍💼 &nbsp; Working project-based on various real-world web applications
-- 🛠 &nbsp; Backend Lover — Exploring Django & REST API
+- 🧠 &nbsp; Always learning, always improving
-- ☕ &nbsp; Code + Coffee = ❤️
+- ☕ &nbsp; I write code with coffee and purpose

 ---